-VINTAGE continues to be one of the most popular wedding styles for this season.
-In this article we look at how you can combine beautiful accessories from bygone eras to complement your bridal look.
+How to style a vintage bridal look?
+Vintage is one of the most popular wedding styles.
+In this article, we look at how you can combine beautiful accessories from bygone eras to complement your bridal look.

 What does vintage mean?

 The term “vintage” usually describes a historic style or time period that has come into fashion again.
 For example, the Roaring Twenties with its distinctive flapper look is popular at weddings and parties, as is 1950s pin up glamour.

 If you’re going to style any bridal look, choose the dress before you pick the accessories to go with it.
 This particularly important with vintage styles as they can vary greatly.
 Let the dress material, colour, neckline and details guide you to your overall look.

 If you want a very defined vintage look, you’ll need to focus on one design period.
 Start with vintage fashion books or bridal websites to find out which style you’re most drawn to.